Recluse

 A recluse is a person who lives in voluntary seclusion and solitude.
 The word is from the Latin recludere, which means 'to open' or 'disclose'.

 Description

+Christian tradition

-Examples of recluses are Symeon of Trier, who lived within the great Roman gate Porta Nigra with permission from the Archbishop of Trier, or Theophan the Recluse, a 19th-century Orthodox Christian monk who was later venerated as a saint.
-Many celebrated figures of human history have spent significant portions of their lives as recluses.
+Examples of Christian recluses are Symeon of Trier, who lived within the great Roman Porta Nigra with permission from the Archbishop of Trier, or Theophan the Recluse, a 19th-century monk in the Russian Orthodox Church who was later venerated as a saint.
+Many celebrated figures of Christian history have spent significant portions of their lives as recluses.

-In the Eastern Orthodox, Eastern Lutheran and Eastern Catholic traditions of Christianity, a Poustinik is a temporary hermit who has been called to pray and fast alone in a cabin for at least 24 hours.
+In the Eastern Orthodox, Eastern Lutheran and Eastern Catholic traditions of Christianity, a poustinik is a temporary hermit who has been called to pray and fast alone in a cabin for at least 24 hours.

-In ancient Chinese culture, scholars are encouraged to be a public servant in a scrupulous and well-run government but expected to go into reclusion as a yinshi (隐士, 'gentleman-in-hiding') when the government is rife with corruption.
-Others, like Dongfang Shuo, became hermits to practice Taoism, or in later centuries, Chan Buddhism.
+Reclusion in China

+Juran 巨然 (10^{th} century), Seeking the Dao in Autumn Mountains 秋山问道图, hanging scroll, ink and light colors on silk, 165.2 x 77.2 cm.
+National Palace Museum, Taiwan.

+In premodern China, reclusion served as a longstanding and respected tradition, in which individuals withdrew from worldly affairs to live in seclusion, often to pursue Confucian self-cultivation, Daoist immortality, Buddhist enlightenment, or to enjoy a simpler rustic life in rural or mountainous locales.
+The Confucian tradition espoused reclusion as an alternative path to government service, either because it would be immoral or improper to serve a particular emperor or state, or because one "had not met with their time" (不遇时)—meaning that a talented individual was unlucky and unable to realize their ambitions to serve in office.
+However, recluses could also choose to seclude themselves for a wide variety of reasons, including an indifference toward society, the pursuit of contentment, the preservation of personal integrity, or the avoidance of harm.
+Reclusion could even be associated with a state of mind, which did not require complete seclusion from society.
+The arts provided an important means for individuals to pursue this kind of reclusion; for example, viewers of landscape paintings could take a break from their urban lives by imagining themselves as recluses wandering through nature.